spacetelescope/jdaviz/docs/cubeviz/import_data.rst

 Alternatively, users who work in a coding environment like a Jupyter notebook can access the Cubeviz helper class API.
-Using this API, users can load data into the application through code with the :meth:`~jdaviz.configs.specviz.helper.Specviz.load_spectrum` method, which takes as input a :class:`~specutils.Spectrum1D` object.
+Using this API, users can load data into the application through code with the :py:meth:`~jdaviz.configs.specviz.helper.Specviz.load_spectrum` method, which takes as input a :class:`~specutils.Spectrum1D` object.

 FITS Files